Tulum’s street art is one of the best-kept secrets of this magical pueblo.

 Voir cette publication sur Instagram

-There are SO many more murals and street art to see in Tulum than I mentioned here.
+There are many more murals and street art to see in Tulum than I mentioned here.
 You’ll have to keep your eyes peeled for them!
-The best way to get around the pueblo to see all the street art is by bicycle.
-Walking is doable as well but would take too long.
-So rent a bike and explore the side streets!

 Book a tour!